ianlai/Algorithm-Python/README.md

 __1557__Minimum Number of Vertices to Reach All Nodes.py __1593__Split a String Into the Max Number of Unique Substrings.py __1711__Count Good Meals.py
+__1762__Buildings With an Ocean View.py
 __1774__Closest Dessert Cost.py
 __1905__Count Sub Islands.py
 __1937__Maximum Number of Points with Cost.py
 __2093__Minimum Cost to Reach City With Discounts.py
 =====================================
-Num of Python Practice:  303
+Num of Python Practice:  304

 =====================================